Steph-Blondet/tic-tac-toe/README.md

 ## Future Features

 ~~1.
-Fix the display message that indicates which turn is about to be played.~~ ~~2.
-A winner should be determined and the game should end.~~
+Fix the display message that indicates which turn is about to be played.
+2. A winner should be determined and the game should end.~~

 ## Bugs

 1. Fix click event on squares so it can be played on the phone.

 -------------------
-*This tic tac toe lab was done during week 2 day 4 of the Full Stack Web Development Immersive Program at General Assembly. *Designed and Developed by Stephanie Blondet, November 2016. *Last modified: March 2017.*
+This tic tac toe lab was done during week 2 day 4 of the Full Stack Web Development Immersive Program at General Assembly.
+Designed and Developed by Stephanie Blondet, November 2016. *Last modified: March 2017.